 - What additional services do they offer a first-time home buyer?

 In addition, you’ll want to see a copy of their contract while you’re shopping to compare their contract with another agent.
 You may also want to have the contract reviewed by a real estate law attorney with a reputable track record to ensure its validity and to check for loopholes.
 Lastly, you’ll want to know how much the agent or broker charges for their service.
-What percent of the sale do they receive when you utilize their services?
+What percent of the sales do they receive when you utilize their services?

 Suppose the agent or broker you’re speaking with isn’t transparent with their answers, or you don’t get a good feeling from them.
-In that case, that’s a red flag, and you’ll want to interview other candidates to find a professional that’s a better fit.
+In that case, that’s a red flag, and you’ll want to interview other candidates to find a professional who’s a better fit.